giselehbm/LCI_Workshop_2023/README.md

 	grid_size_y = 6;
 	file_name = "C3-BrainSection";
 	```
 * Press the "Run buttom".
-A Dialog window will appear and you should browse the folder named "uncorrected" inside the reference folder.
+A Dialog window will appear and you should browse the folder named "uncorrected" inside the reference folder ("../images/illumination_correction/tiles/...").
 	- **Group 2:** run the script for "img2" with different overlap values ("img2_1pc", "img2_5pc" and "img2_10pc")
 	- **Group 3:** run the script for "img2_10pc" and "WSI_Brain"

 **Note:** Corrected stitched images are saved inside the reference folder

-:bulb: Comapre the uncorrected va corrected images and discuss how (*or if*) the corrected image was improved.
+:bulb: Comapre the uncorrected *vs* corrected images and discuss how the corrected image was improved (*or not*) for each example.

 :bulb: What happens as the overlapping increases?
 (Group 2)

 :bulb: What happens as the number of tiles increases?
 (Group 3)

-**Group 4:**
+**Group 4:** Uneven focus on z-stacks
+* Open the image of interest in Fiji (from folder "../images/illumination_correction/uneven_focus/");
+* Inspect the z-stack.
+What is wrong?
+* Create a copy of the reference stack ("Image->Duplicate")
+* Segment via thresholding ("Image->Adjust->Threshold").
+Keep resulting segmented stack.
+* Select the original stack and apply a maximum intensity projection (MIP), via "Image->Stacks->Z project..."
+* Create two copies of the projected image.
+	- Apply the rolling ball algorithm ("Process->Subtract Background...") in one of them
+* Segment both copies via thresholding

+:bulb: Compare the segmentation results of 1) the z-stack, 2) the MIP, and 3) the corrected MIP.

+**Note:** To help your analysis, you can compare the intensity profiles of the reference images: Draw a straight line from left to right in the reference image, then go to "Analyze->Plot Profile"

 ## 2) Handling noise